livingshade/cilium-test/README.md

 ### Cleanup

 I believe the best way is `sudo reboot`. 😄

+Note that you need to run `k8s_setup.sh` each time when you tries to change the CNI, you may refer to that script for more detail.

 ## Example